jotismoore/norlux/app/markdown/services.md

 # Our Service Offer

-## In an increasingly competitive market, we know that the price and performance of our products are key to our clients, but it's our service levels that can really help make a difference.
-We have developed a continually improved service offer built specifically for the retail market and our customers.
+## Norlux UK are extremely competitive on price for high quality products - but it's our first class service levels that really sets us apart from the rest.